cgeo/WhereYouGo/README.md

 WhereYouGo is an unofficial client for Wherigo Geocaching.
 It displays online and offline vector maps using Mapsforge library, alternatively Locus can be used to display maps.

+## Last state

+The code with a very old mapsforge library implementation was not easy to update, a major rewrite was necessary.
+Therefore, we integrated the functionality into the c:geo application instead.
+This repository is now in archive status.

 ## About

 This is a clone of this [WhereYouGo repository](https://github.com/biylda/WhereYouGo/) as it was found unmaintained and was (after confirmation of original author) transferred to here.